Is Prime Minister Ishiba a destroyer of Japan, not just the LDP ?

 Rice is an important staple food for Japanese people.

-We understand that implementing measures is not as simple as stated here, because it is necessary to consider the scope of their impact.
+We understand that implementing these measures is not as simple as stated here, because it is necessary to consider the scope of their impact.

 However, only the government can consider the scope of impact and then implement measures.